ka-de/cringe.live/content/docs/yiff_toolkit/lora_training/Add Custom Optimizers.md

 bookFlatSection: false
 bookToC: false
 title: "Add Custom Optimizers"
-summary: "The article provides a detailed guide on how to add custom optimizers to the `sd-scripts` library.
-It walks through the steps of creating a new optimizers folder, adding an `__init__.py` file, and implementing a custom optimizer class in Python.
-The guide also explains how to integrate the new optimizer into the training script, ensuring it can be used effectively during model training."
+summary: "This article offers a comprehensive guide to incorporating custom optimizers into the `sd-scripts` library.
+It covers the process of setting up a new optimizers folder and crafting a custom optimizer class using Python."
 ---

 <!--markdownlint-disable MD025 -->